 Royal College of Surgeons (MRCS)

-Gerald Graham Alderson was born in Jesmond, Newcastle on Tyne in 1884, the son of John, a lumber merchant, and Jane Isabella Alderson.
-He attended Durham School and later won a place at Caius College Cambridge where he took a first class honours in the Natural Sciences Tripos of 1906 and was appointed a Licentiate of the Royal College of Physicians (LRCP).
+Gerald Graham Alderson was born in Jesmond, Newcastle-upon-Tyne in 1884, the son of John, a lumber merchant, and Jane Isabella Alderson.
+He attended Durham School and later won a place at Caius College, Cambridge where he took a first class honours in the Natural Sciences Tripos of 1906 and was appointed a Licentiate of the Royal College of Physicians (LRCP).